mycolaos/mycolaos.github.io-old/blog/_posts/2023/2023-12-27-insights-on-a-philosophy-of-software-design-by-john-ousterhout.md

 Imagine a class as a rectangle, divided into two sections.
-The upper section symbolizes the interface, encompassing all the knowledge necessary to use the class, including public methods, side effects, and dependencies.
+The upper section symbolizes the interface, encompassing all the knowledge necessary to use the class, including public methods, side effects, performance implications, dependencies, and other behaviors that might affect how the class is used.
 This segment represents the 'complexity cost.'

 The lower section of the rectangle embodies the class implementation.